Voter Registration Information

 - Once you apply, a voter registration certificate (proof of registration) will be mailed to you within 30 days.

 - Check your certificate to be sure all information is correct.
-(If there is a mistake, make corrections and return it to the voter registrar immediately.)
+(If there is a mistake, make correction on the back and return it to the voter registrar immediately.)

 - Voter Certificate Information for Ellis County voters